cpdevtools/action-versions/README.md

 This action can be used to parse semversions either from input or from a specified file.
 The version is then compared to other versions in the repository.
 The action makes these properties available and provides the ability to tigger action failures, create release pull requests and tag releases

+# Definitions

+## Source Branch
+The source branch is determind by the `branch` input property.
+By default the branch is the branch that triggered the workflow, or if the workflow trigger is a pull request, the `head` brach is used

+To be considered a vaild source branch the value must be in the form of `v/{major}[.{minor}]` or `v/latest`.  `main` and `master` branches  are equivilant to `v/latest`

+`v/latest` does not have a minimum or maximum range

+## Target Branch
+The Target branch is determind by the `branch` input property.
+The target branch is paied with the source branch.
+For example: source branch `v/1.1` becomes target branch `release/1.1`. source branch `main`(alias of `v/latest`) becomes target branch `release/latest`

+## Other branches
+All other branches are neither source nor target branches.
+In this case the source/target relative validations will not be calculated.

 # Usage
 ```yml
     - uses: actions/checkout@v3